 But what are the key considerations when you’re looking to automate floor cleaning at your workplace?
 Here’s #7 factors you should consider when embarking on your journey with robotic floor cleaners:

 Auto sweeper robot navigation systems come in a multitude of names, but essentially there are four navigation methods; GPS, landmarks, scan matching or teach and repeat.
 The correct method of navigation for your workplace will depend on a number of factors including how frequently the environment changes, how many different cleaning tasks or routes your robot will need to complete, complexity of the area and total size of the floor space.
 There’s pro’s and con’s for all methods, but invariably leading warehouse floor cleaning robots like the SweepXL use landmarks or scan matching.

-Whilst mapping methods vary depending on choice of navigation, the better map you create for the stronger foundation you build for robot success.
-Most high quality commercial mapping methods will require a number of hours (and days) to create rather than a quick fix.
-However a good quality mapping system should also be future proofed, so that changes to your workplace are simple to adjust in the robot map.
+Whilst mapping methods vary depending on choice of navigation, the better map you create, the stronger foundation you build for robot success.
+Most high-quality commercial mapping methods will require a number of hours (and days) to create rather than a quick fix.
+However, a good quality mapping system should also be future-proofed, so that changes to your workplace are simple to adjust in the robot map.

 #2 How is Your Workplace Mapped by the Robot

-Not all floor cleaning robots are created equal.
+Not all floor-cleaning robots are created equal.
 Some require users to transport the robot to a starting point to commence cleaning, empty out the tanks when the cleaning tasks are completed, or connect the battery charger when needed.
-If you’re looking for a truly autonomous cleaning robot, look for a robot which incorporates a docking station (like the CR700) which includes filling and emptying of the water tank and battery charging all baked in.
+If you’re looking for a truly autonomous cleaning robot, look for a robot which incorporates a docking station (like the CR700) which includes filling and emptying of the water tank and battery charging all built in.

 #4 Connectivity and Security